What is DMARC and how to set it up¶

 - Regularly verify the settings of all email services

-and monitor reports for at least 30-60 days before taking further steps.
+It is ideal to first set the policy to none and monitor reports for at least 30-60 days before taking further steps.